Multirious/bevy_tween/README.md

 ## Differences
-The main motivation for this tweening crate is that the previous existing tweening crates is not flexible enough and so to goal is to solve it.
+The main motivation for this tweening crate is that the previous existing tweening crates is not flexible enough and so the goal is to solve it.
 The differences will be explained below.

 Differences to [`bevy_tweening`](https://github.com/djeedai/bevy_tweening)